kai-thompson/eth-date-to-block/README.md

 # Ethereum Block To Date

-An efficient and accurate way to search for Ethereum block numbers by date using an interpolation search algorithm (O(log(log(n))))
+An efficient and accurate way to search for Ethereum block numbers by date using an [interpolation search](https://en.wikipedia.org/wiki/Interpolation_search) algorithm (O(log(log(n))))

 Current version supports Web3.js and ethers.js providers

-Finds blocks 2x faster, and uses around half the RPC calls as [GitHub](https://github.com/monosux/ethereum-block-by-date/)
+Finds blocks 2x faster than [ethereum-block-by-date](https://github.com/monosux/ethereum-block-by-date/), while using half the RPC calls

 ## Installation